Layout spacing systems

 Definition of Layout Spacing Systems

 A layout spacing system involves organizing elements within a web design framework to ensure visual harmony and functionality.
-This encompasses the structured spacing between elements, such as margins, padding, and overall alignment, facilitating an intuitive user experience across various devices.
+This encompasses the structured spacing between elements, such as margins, padding, and overall Alignment, facilitating an intuitive user experience across various devices.

 Understanding Layout Spacing Systems